Health Care Providers - Complaint Process

 - Documentation of your attempts to resolve the problem prior to contacting the Division of Consumer Affairs, including the following:

-- Copies of correspondence mailed to the insurance company.
+- Copies of correspondence mailed to the health carrier (insurance company or HMO).

-- Documentation of phone conversations made to the insurance company.
+- Documentation of phone conversations made to the health carrier (insurance company or HMO).

-- Copies of responses you have received from the insurance company.
+- Copies of responses you have received from the health carrier (insurance company or HMO).

-- In addition to the above information, prompt pay complaints must also include evidence of the date of claim submission such as:
+- In addition to the above information, provider complaints must also include evidence of the date of claim submission such as:

 - Electronic transmission confirmation.